-SEA's Head Office - Beckington Castle set in the picturesque village of Beckington, Somerset
+SEA's Head Office, Beckington Castle is located in the picturesque village of Beckington, Somerset.

-Beckington Castle is one of the most distinguished of the minor mansions of North-East Somerset.
-It is also one of the most individualistic.
-The building, which conforms to no typical plan, is a puzzling one both architecturally and historically.
-Lack of deeds and other documentary evidence concerning the Castle make its story difficult to reconstruct.
+Beckington Castle is one of the most distinguished, unusual and individual of the minor mansions of North-East Somerset.
+The building is puzzling, both architecturally and historically, and the the lack of deeds and other documentary evidence make its story difficult to reconstruct.

 Between 1995 and 1996 Beckington Castle was restored by SEA in co-operation with Mendip Council and English Heritage.
-The castle now serves as the headquarters of SEA.
+The Castle now serves as the head office for SEA.